-The University of Tokyo Library System is composed of about 40 libraries, including the General Library, the Komaba and Kashiwa Libraries, and
+The University of Tokyo Library System is composed of about 40 libraries, including the General Library, the Komaba and Kashiwa Libraries, and departmental libraries.
+The General Library is the system's main coordinating body.
+Each faculty / institution library has a large number of materials in their specialized fields.

-GraSPP's international adviser provides student support services to help students complete their enrolment and arrange for visas.
+GraSPP's International Student Adviser provides student support services to help students complete their enrolment and arrange for visas.
 It also helps coordinate applications for student dormitories or helps students to find accommodation through private real estate firms.